cogdog/flickr-cc-helper/README.md

 3. Wordpress - embeds the image but wraps it in the [caption]...[/caption] short codes that Wordpress themes use to format images with captions.
 4. Wordpress CC TASL - same but uses the format from [Creative Commons Best Practices for Attribution](https://wiki.creativecommons.org/wiki/Best_practices_for_attribution)
 5. Stamped - generates a downloadable copy of the image with the attribution stamped right into it (thanks to [John Johnston](http://johnjohnston.info) who created a [nifty mobile version of a flicker finder / attribution stamper](http://johnjohnston.info/flickrcctouch/).
-6. Markdown - Suitable for static blog generators, Github, and other popular Markdown-friendly tools by [Glen Smith](http://blogs.bytecode.com.au/glen).
+6. Markdown - Suitable for static blog generators, Github, and other popular Markdown-friendly tools, original by [Glen Smith](http://blogs.bytecode.com.au/glen).
+7. Markdown -CC TASL - Suitable for static blog generators, Github, and other popular Markdown-friendly tools  but uses the format from [Creative Commons Best Practices for Attribution](https://wiki.creativecommons.org/wiki/Best_practices_for_attribution)

 If you would like to customize the attribution output in any way, or just prefer to run your own,  you can grab a copy of the attribtion helper on github here, fork and modify, and run on your own web server.
 It just needs to be available at a public web page.
 And you can still use the bookmarklet generator below to build your browser tool.

 TO RUN YOUR OWN MAKER
 ------------

-You need place to put a HTML page at a public URL and you will need to get your own Flickr API key
+Download this repo and use the docs folder for your own site.
+You can use the entire generator or just your own modified tool page.
+You need place to put a HTML page at a public URL and you should get your own Flickr API key

 1. Get a flickr API key https://www.flickr.com/services/apps/create/apply
-2. Edit the [cc-attributor.html](https://github.com/cogdog/flickr-cc-helper/blob/master/docs/cc-attributor.html) to enter the API key value at
+2. Edit the `assets/javascript/cc-attributor.js` to enter the API key value at

 	var fpai = 'YOUR-OWN-APIKEY';